DataSQRL/datasqrl.github.io/docs/intro.md

 If you are new to DataSQRL, start with the [Getting Started](../getting-started/overview) section of this documentation.

-* The [Quickstart](../getting-started/quickstart) shows you how to build a streaming data product in a few minutes.
+* The [Quickstart](../getting-started/quickstart) shows you how to build a streaming data product for event ingestion and analysis in a few minutes.
-* The [DataSQRL tutorial](../getting-started/intro/overview) introduces you to all the concepts of DataSQRL in more depth while building a customer 360° application and recommendation engine.
+* Check out all the [DataSQRL tutorials](../getting-started/tutorials/overview) for the use cases, features, and industries that DataSQRL supports.

 You can also learn more about [DataSQRL](../getting-started/concepts/datasqrl), [its benefits](../getting-started/concepts/why-datasqrl), and [whether to use DataSQRL](../getting-started/concepts/when-datasqrl) for your data product.